 Eventually, I got a full-time job at an e-Learning company called Udacity.
 I worked with Georgia Tech professors and course developers to produce and edit interactive, project-based video courses for Georgia Tech's online masters degree in Computer Science.

 After working at Udacity for a year and a half, I packed my things and moved to Brooklyn, New York (along with my husband-elect).
 I gave acting another go, but life in NYC was challenging.
 We decided to move to San Francisco, California after spending a year in Brooklyn.
-I am currently seeking employment as a video editor/producer in the bay area.
+I am currently working as an assistant video editor at MasterClass.

 Mostly goofy, but it helps me feel creatively fulfilled.